bheidecker/bettini/docs/collections/_testimonials/en/02-michaela.md

 who expresses herself in layman terms and who patiently answers all the questions you want to ask.
 She takes her time and is open to hear about the personal circumstances.
 I appreciate her approachable and extremely competent manner and I am very grateful to have found a specialist in this field in her.
-For this I accept a 500 km journey.
+For this I am happy to take a 500 km journey.
 With this serious diagnosis, I feel in the very best hands with Dr. Heidecker.